 Your new CRO consultant’s first job is to learn the ins and outs of your business.
 Give them the context they need by connecting them with leaders from marketing, sales, product, and engineering.
 A great consultant will want to understand everything from your customer acquisition costs to your sales cycle.
 This deep dive is what allows them to align their strategies with your specific business goals.
 Set up regular check-ins and create a shared communication channel (like a dedicated Slack channel) where your team can ask questions and the consultant can share findings.
 This open dialogue ensures everyone stays informed and can contribute their unique perspectives to the optimization process.

-Build a Long-Term Culture of Optimization
+Create a Lasting Culture of Optimization

 A CRO consultant shouldn't be a temporary fix.
 Their ultimate goal is to help you build a sustainable, in-house culture of continuous improvement.
 This means moving beyond one-off tests and establishing a disciplined, repeatable process for optimization.
 A skilled consultant will work with you to create a framework for prioritizing test ideas based on potential impact and effort, ensuring your resources are always focused on what matters most.
 They help your team learn how to think like optimizers, so the growth mindset continues long after a project ends.
 This systematic approach ensures that CRO becomes a core part of your operations, not just an isolated initiative.